Chapter 10 Testing

 }

-Then, create a test file dlognorm-unit.cpp in the tests/gtest subfolder that has a test suite for the dlognorm function:
+Then, create dlognorm-unit.cpp in tests/gtest that has a test suite for the dlognorm function:

 #include "gtest/gtest.h"